mzocchi/econometrics/Labs/Lab6_RD.md

 ```
 esttab simple fancy, se
 ```
-* The "fancy" quadratic model generate a larger estimate of the MLDA effect at the cutoff than does the simple linear model, equal to about 9.5 deaths per 100,000 (SE=1.99).
+* The "fancy" polynomial model generate a larger estimate of the MLDA effect at the cutoff than does the simple linear model, equal to about 9.5 deaths per 100,000 (SE=1.99).
 * Now let's look at the graph of these results
 ```
 twoway  (scatter all agecell) ///